digris/doc-openbroadcast-platform/source/application/library/artists/index.rst

 .. figure:: img/artist-list-order-by-creation-date.png

-To change the ordering parameter, click on **Ordering** to open the menu and select a different option.
+You can change the ordering parameter by clicking on **Ordering** to open the menu and selecting a different option.

 .. figure:: img/artist-list-order-by-name.png